canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 ### The "What you'll learn" section

 This section includes the list of topics covered by your tutorial.
 It's a way to align readers expectations with the content they are going to read.
-They are presented as bullet points.
+Topics are presented as bullet points.

 #### Example